tolauwae/phd-thesis/src/foundations/foundations.typ

 / Play: The _Play_ rule changes the execution state to _play_.

-/ BreakpointAdd: The _BreakpointAdd_ rule adds the breakpoint $n$ from the $("bp"^+ space n)$ command to the set of breakpoints in the debugger configuration.
+/ BreakpointAdd: The _BreakpointAdd_ rule adds the breakpoint $n$ from the $(bpadd)$ command to the set of breakpoints in the debugger configuration.

-/ BreakpointRemove: The _BreakpointRemove_ rule removes the breakpoint $n$---specified by the $("bp"^- space n)$ command---from the set of breakpoints in the debugger configuration.
+/ BreakpointRemove: The _BreakpointRemove_ rule removes the breakpoint $n$---specified by the $(bpremove)$ command---from the set of breakpoints in the debugger configuration.

 / Run: When the execution state is _play_, and there are currently no commands in the message box of the client or server, nor is the current program counter $n$ an element of the breakpoints set $b$, then the debugger will take a single step in the underlying language semantics $t arrow.r.long t'$.
-Through this rule the debugger will continue normal execution until it reaches a breakpoint, or the program is paused, or the program is cannot be reduced anymore.
+Through this rule the debugger will continue normal execution until it reaches a breakpoint, or the program is paused, or the program cannot be reduced anymore.

 / BreakpointHit: When the execution state is _play_, and the program counter $n$ is part of the breakpoint set $b$, the debugger pauses the program by changing the execution state to _paused_.
 Finally, it outputs an alert of the breakpoint hit containing the current program counter.

 === Correctness criteria for the #conventionaldbg debugger

 We will apply the same _soundness_ and _completeness_ criteria to the conventional debugger as we did for the tiny remote debugger.
-We briefly sketch the proofs here, starting with soundness.
+We briefly sketch the proofs here.
+We start with soundness, since its theorem remains unchanged.

-#proof("Debugger soundness for the conventional debugger")[
+#proof([Debugger soundness for $conventionaldbg$])[
   The proof proceeds by induction on the number of steps taken in the debugger.
-  The _Step_ and _Run_ rules are the only rule that changes the term _t_ in the debugger configuration, and both use the internal step ($arrow.r.long$).
+  The _Step_ and _Run_ rules are the only rules that changes the term _t_ in the debugger configuration, and both use the #stlc step ($arrow.r.long$).
 This means that there is necessarily a path $t multi(arrow.r.long) t_global$.
 ]

+For completeness, we tweak the formulation of the theorem slightly, for the new components of the server configuration.

+#theorem([Debugger completeness for $conventionaldbg$])[
+  Let $t$ be a well-typed #stlc program, and $global_"start"$ the start configuration of a debug session for this program.
+Then:
+  $ forall space t' space . space ( t multi(arrow.r.long) t' ) arrow.r.double.long \ exists space global space . space (global = globalrule(clientrule(nothing, nothing), conserverrule(nothing, nothing, n, "paused", breakpoints, t'))) and ( global_"start" multi(dbgarrow) global ) $
+]

+Given the construction of our debugger semantics it remains easy to construct a sequence of debug commands that follows the exact same path as the underlying language semantics.
-The proof for completeness is similar to the proof given for the tiny remote debugger, since we do not need to introduce any breakpoints in the debugging session.
+//The proof for completeness is similar to the proof given for the tiny remote debugger. //, since we do not need to introduce any breakpoints in the debugging session.
 The rules _Remote_ and _Step_ can still faithfully re-execute the path $t multi(arrow.r.long) t'$.

+#proof([Debugger completeness for $conventionaldbg$])[
+  We can construct a sequence of _step_ commands equal to the number of steps in the path $t multi(arrow.r.long) t'$.
+  Starting from $d_start$, the debugger will apply the _Input_, _Step_, _Process_ steps repeatedly until all these commands have been consumed.
+  Afterwards, the state of debugger is $globalrule(clientrule(nothing, nothing), conserverrule(nothing, nothing, n, "paused", breakpoints, t'))$.
+]

 == #reversibledbg: A reversible debugger for #stlc